 New York Times Op-Eds

 How to Fall in Love With Math (September 15, 2013) was the first math op-ed I wrote.
 This rose to the most e-mailed article for the day, but only made it to #2 for the week (I was bumped by the pope, who leapfrogged ahead with his comments.)
 The New York Times website quickly reached their maximum of 360 responses and terminated the ability to comment.
-For more math op-eds, please look at my NYT contributing opinion writer page.
+For more math op-eds, please look here.

 Mathematics and What it Means to Be Human

 In Fall 2011, I teamed up with Professor Michele Osherow of the English Department at UMBC to conduct a seminar with the above title for the incoming Humanities Scholars class.
 Please see the following UMBC page for an interview and video.
 The syllabus for this class can be found here.
 Some interesting student work from the class is available here (as is a video interview of Professor Osherow and myself).

 Chronicle of Higher Education